andrii-matviichuk/react_contact_list/README.md

 # test-task-teacode
+In the project directory use `npm install` to download all packages and dependencies \\
-Use `npm start` in the project directory to run the project locally.
+and `npm start` to run the project locally.